jay24prajapati/web-lab-product-management/README.md

-# Tutorial1

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.13.
+# Tutorial 1: Angular Environment Setup and Deployment

+This project is the outcome of Tutorial 1 (CSCI5709 - Adv.
+Topics in Web Development), where I set up an Angular development environment, explored the Angular project folder structure, built and run a simple "Hello World" application, pushed it to GitHub, and deployed it to Netlify.
+This README reflects these activities and is customized for submission as part of the class activity.

+## Project Overview

+In this tutorial, I:

+- Installed and configured the Angular CLI.
+- Learned the basic folder structure of an Angular project.
+- Created and run a "Hello World" application locally.
+- Pushed the project to a GitHub repository.
+- Deployed the application to Netlify for live access.

-## Development server
+## Development Server

-To start a local development server, run:
+To run the application locally, use the following command:

 ```bash
 ng serve
 ```

-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
-The application will automatically reload whenever you modify any of the source files.
+Navigate to `http://localhost:4200/` in your browser.
+The app will automatically reload when you make changes to the source files.

-## Code scaffolding
+## Code Scaffolding

-Angular CLI includes powerful code scaffolding tools.
-To generate a new component, run:
+The Angular CLI provides tools to generate code efficiently.
+To create a new component, run:

 ```bash
 ng generate component component-name
 ```

-For a complete list of available schematics (such as `components`, `directives`, or `pipes`), run:
+For a list of available schematics (e.g., components, directives, pipes), use:

 ```bash
 ng generate --help
 ```

-## Building
+## Building the Project

-To build the project run:
+To build the project for production, run:

 ```bash
 ng build
 ```

-This will compile your project and store the build artifacts in the `dist/` directory.
-By default, the production build optimizes your application for performance and speed.
+The build artifacts will be stored in the `dist/` directory, optimized for deployment.

+## Running Unit Tests

-## Running unit tests
+Execute unit tests using Karma with:

-To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command:

 ```bash
 ng test
 ```

-## Running end-to-end tests
+## Running End-to-End Tests

 For end-to-end (e2e) testing, run: